Monday Exercise 1.3: Run Jobs!¶

 Below is a simple Python script that does something similar to the shell script above.
 Run this Python script using HTCondor.

-Note: For the Python script, above, you'll want to increase the memory request.
-We will talk about tuning resource requests, later, but you should be able to set the following to have the job run:
+For the Python script, above, you'll want to increase the memory request to at least 64MB.
+We will talk about tuning resource requests, later.